Promineo-Tech/react-app-design/week3/README.md

 ```

 Here, ```StyledButton``` is the styled component, and it will be rendered as an HTML button with the contained styles. ```styled``` is an <a href="https://styled-components.com/docs/api#styled">internal utility method</a> that transforms the styling from JavaScript into actual CSS.

+> The usual knock against CSS-in-JS libraries involves performance.
+These libraries do some relatively heavy lifting under the hood: compiling and interpolating props for styling directives in tagged template literals, building a graph of managed elements, preprocessing CSS, and injecting the CSS into the page.

+### Inline Styling

 ## References